 In addition to the MoneyPak, Green Dot offers its Reload @ the Register service to add cash to prepaid cards.
 As the name suggests, it’s a reload at the register service with cash being loaded directly to the card.
 Reload @ the Register was originally intended to replace the MoneyPak altogether, due to bad actors using the MoneyPak for fraudulent purposes.
 While the MoneyPak returned by popular demand (with some added security measures), Reload @ the Register is still offered as Green Dot’s swipe reload alternative.

 Like the MoneyPak, it can be used with hundreds of prepaid cards.
-Cards like CARD.com prepaid cards, RushCard, and the 1-2-3 Rewards card, to name a few.
+Cards like CARD.com prepaid cards, Mango Mastercard, and the Insight Prepaid Visa, to name a few.
 You can ensure that your card is compatible with the service by checking out this list.

 All you need to do is head over to a participating retailer like CVS, Dollar Tree, Walgreens, and thousands of others to reload your card with cash.
 It will cost up to $4.95 to reload your card ($3.74 at Walmart).
 It’s a swipe reload service, so you’ll need to have your card with you.
 The cash will be available to spend right away.